in2workspace/in2-verifier-api/README.md

 # Introduction

-Spring Authorization Server is a framework that provides implementations of the OAuth 2.1 and OpenID Connect 1.0 specifications and other related specifications.
+Spring Authentication Server is a framework that provides implementations of the OAuth 2.1 and OpenID Connect 1.0 specifications and other related specifications.
-It is built on top of Spring Security to provide a secure, light-weight, and customizable foundation for building OpenID Connect 1.0 Identity Providers and OAuth2 Authorization Server products.
+It is built on top of Spring Security to provide a secure, light-weight, and customizable foundation for building OpenID Connect 1.0 Identity Providers and OAuth2 Authentication Server products.

 ## Verifier Interaction Methods

 The verifier interacts with clients in two ways:

 1. **Using OpenID Connect Core**
-   OpenID Connect Core serves as the primary standard for authentication and authorization between clients and the verifier.
+   OpenID Connect Core serves as the primary standard for authentication and Authentication between clients and the verifier.
    [Learn more about OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html)

 2. **Using OpenID for Verifiable Presentations (OpenID4VP)**